elifesciences/elife-xpub/docs/adr/0006-server-arch.md

   }

   async get(id, user) {
     /*
     * Here we could get the files' contents, the teams and the manuscript
     * then stitch them together to send back
     */
     return {
       manuscript: await this.models.Manuscript.find(id),
-        suggestedEditors: await this.models.SuggestedEditors.findByManuscriptId(id),
+      suggestedEditors: await this.models.SuggestedEditors.findByManuscriptId(
+        id,
+      ),
-        files: await this.models.File.get(config, fileId, this.services.Storage)
+      files: await this.models.File.get(config, fileId, this.services.Storage),
-      }
     }
   }
 }